 A highly trained wrongful death lawyer can build a powerful legal case asking for financial compensation for the death of your loved one.
 To find out more about how The Stoddard Firm can help, call us for a free initial consultation at 470-467-2200.

 Why File a Wrongful Death Claim?

-For those mourning the loss of a loved one, a wrongful death case offers the opportunity to recover the costs suffered in the wake of tragedy.
-A wrongful death claim can include compensation or benefits for a family’s lost earnings, and in addition, the associated estate based claim can provide compensation for medical bills, funeral bills and other end-of-life costs.
+For those mourning the loss of a loved one, a wrongful death case offers the opportunity to recover the costs suffered in the wake of the tragedy.
+A wrongful death claim can include compensation or benefits for a family’s lost earnings, the loss of care in the home, the loss of companionship, and pain and suffering.
+In addition, an Atlanta wrongful death attorney can ask for compensation for medical bills, funeral bills and other end-of-life costs.

 For some families, a wrongful death claim is also about seeking justice.
 In other circumstances, holding a negligent party responsible makes sure a wronged family does not have to shoulder an incredible financial burden.
 What is often most important to a grieving family, however, is that a successful lawsuit may prevent a negligent company from repeating its mistakes and seriously injuring or killing someone else.